Super-Adaptoid: Original version

 The original model (simply known as the Adaptoid) debuted in the Tales of Suspense title, being created by the criminal scientific organization A.I.M.
-An android containing a shard of the Cosmic Cube artifact, the Adaptoid is programmed to defeat the hero Captain America, infiltrating the Avengers' headquarters while impersonating various characters (such as Edwin Jarvis and Bucky Barnes), and then copies the stand-out fighting abilities and respective traits of several Avengers (Goliath, Hawkeye, the Wasp and Captain America himself), as the "Super-Adaptoid".
+An android containing a shard of the Cosmic Cube artifact, the Adaptoid is programmed to defeat the hero Captain America, infiltrating the Avengers' headquarters while impersonating various characters (such as Edwin Jarvis and Bucky Barnes), and then copies the stand-out fighting abilities and respective traits of several Avengers (Goliath, Hawkeye, Wasp, and Captain America himself), as the "Super-Adaptoid".
 After a long battle, the android flees after incorrectly believing that Captain America has been killed.

 The Super-Adaptoid takes underground near the Xavier Institute and is unintentionally awakened by an optic blast from Cyclops.
-The Adaptoid leaves his hideout and sees the X-Men in their civilian clothes ice skating.
+The Adaptoid leaves his hideout and sees the X-Men ice skating.
 He then recalls that he has another mission: to transform others into Adaptoids like himself, so he begins his attempt with the X-Men.
 They refuse and a fight breaks out.
 As the battle drags on, Mimic (having been asked to leave the X-Men) watches from a distance and sees how powerful the Adaptoid was.
 The Adaptoid soon defeats the X-Men and is then approached by Mimic, who offers to become an Adaptoid.
 During the process, Mimic has a change of heart after learning that he will lose his free will and battles the Adaptoid.
 During the battle, the Adaptoid unsuccessfully tries to copy the powers that Mimic had copied from the X-Men.
 Mimic then devises a plan and tries to mimic the Adaptoid's abilities, causing feedback which makes both of them lose their powers.
 As Mimic is rescued by the X-Men, the Adaptoid falls into a river below.

 The Super-Adaptoid later attacks Captain America during a charity event involving the Avengers, after copying the abilities of Thor, Iron Man, and Hercules.
 He is tricked into using all his powers at once, overloading himself.
 The Adaptoid is featured in the Iron Man title reactivated by Jarr and Tyrr as a servant.
 After a battle where Iron Man defeats the Adaptoid, the android evolved into the metal-based Cyborg-Sinister, attacking Stark Industries which resulted in another confrontation with Iron Man which ends with the android being seemingly destroyed.
 The Adaptoid reforms in the Captain Marvel title, and after a brief battle with Iron Man follows the hero to Avengers Mansion, where the character battles the team and Captain Marvel (Mar-Vell).
 Mar-Vell tricks the Adaptoid into copying the nega-bands, which act as a portal to the Negative Zone.
 By striking the Adaptoid's nega-bands together, Mar-Vell banishes him to the Negative Zone.